JB Product

 Missing loggingLowSlow debuggingP3

-This framing turns an opaque topic into a normal prioritization decision.
+This presentation transforms an opaque subject into a normal prioritization decision.

 What NOT to do

-• Don't lump everything together.
-"We have debt everywhere" leads nowhere.
-Pick 2-3 critical points.
+• Don't put everything in the same basket. (be strategic and don't fight all battles) "We have debt everywhere" leads nowhere.
+Select 2-3 critical points.

-• Don't use technical jargon.
+• Don't speak in technical jargon.
 Coupling, refactoring, legacy — these words don't resonate.

-• Don't ask for a generic dedicated sprint.
-Ask for a precise outcome: "reduce average delivery time on checkout from 3 weeks to 1 week by end of Q2."
+• Don't request a generic dedicated sprint.
+Ask for a specific result: "reduce the average delivery time on checkout from 3 weeks to 1 week by the end of Q2."

-The best time to address technical debt in a steering committee is before a major initiative, not during.
-Embed it in roadmap planning: "to deliver X, we first need to address Y."
+The best moment to address technical debt in COPIL is before a major project, not during.

-If you have questions on structuring this type of presentation, feel free to reach out.
+If you have questions about how to structure this type of presentation, feel free to contact me.